 Initia ative Strategies Responsibility Outcomes/Assessment 3.1 Upgrade student housing facilities a.
 Give attention to long-standing infrastructure challenges, including i.
 Plumbing in Edwards Hall ii.
-Replacing closets, sinks, and vanities on the east side of Carter Hall Student Services New plumbing is installed in Edwards Hall by Fall 2012 Renovations in east Carter Hall are completed by Fall 2014 (one floor each year beginning 2010-11) 3.2 Improve support services for students a.
+Replacing closets, sinks, and vanities on the east side of Carter Hall Student Services New plumbing is installed in Edwards Hall by Fall 2012 Renovations in Carter Hall east wing are completed by June 2015 (10 rooms each year beginning 2010-11) 3.2 Improve support services for students a.
 Study options to determine an adequate student center location b.
-Complete a feasibility study regarding campus needs in the areas of i. on-campus business center functions ii. meeting rooms and places for group practices iii. an auditorium for university and guest performances Student Services A re-located student center is provided by Fall 2010 Feasibility study is completed by June 2012 and projects to be addressed are determined by December 2012 Student satisfaction with Campus Life improves (1.0 point increase in satisfaction score on SSI, 2014 administration; baseline is 3.73, 2008 administration) 3.3 Enhance student leadership skills a.
+Complete a feasibility study regarding campus needs in the areas of i. on-campus business center functions ii. meeting rooms and places for group practices iii. an auditorium for university and guest performances Student Services A re-located student center is provided by December 2010 Feasibility study is completed by June 2012 and projects to be addressed are determined by December 2012 Student satisfaction with Campus Life improves (1.0 point increase in satisfaction score on SSI, 2014 administration; baseline is 3.73, 2008 administration) 3.3 Enhance student leadership skills a.
 Create a task force to consider the establishment of an honor code, honor committee, and student-led judicial board b.
 Follow-up on task force findings and recommendations Student Services Peer review process is established by 2013 Students possess the knowledge, skills, and sensitivities they need to become leaders of competence, conscience, and compassion [as evaluated by committee member surveys and focus groups] 3.4 Enhance the institutional wellness program for employees a.
 Develop additional incentives to increase participation b.
 Provide additional options for obtaining seminar credits to accommodate scheduling conflicts c.
-Provide classes, instructors, and facilities for exercise classes at worker-friendly times Office of the Provost At least 100% increase in full participation in the wellness program (2009-10 baseline - 2)
+Provide classes, instructors, and facilities for exercise classes at worker-friendly times Office of the Provost At least 100% increase in full participation in the wellness program (2009-10 baseline - 2) 3.5 Enhance campus accessibility a.
+Complete an ADA compliance audit during 2010-2011 b.
+Develop a plan to address deficiencies in ADA compliance by June 2011. c.
+Identify budget by April 2012. d.
+Implement plan beginning July 2012.
+Academic Affairs 100% ADA compliance by June 2015